This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 How Will Mesothelioma Make Me Feel?

-In the early stages you may not feel bad at all.
-As the cancer spreads and progresses, it causes more significant and severe symptoms.
-Typical symptoms of pleural mesothelioma include:
+In the early stages, you may not feel bad at all.
+As cancer spreads and progresses, it causes more significant and severe symptoms.
+Typical mesothelioma symptoms include:

 - Chest pains